vassiliphilippov/erct-papers/_papers/18-duflo-dupac-kremer-2015-kenya-contract-teachers.md

       They conducted a randomized assignment of entire schools to the Extra Teacher Program, which meets or exceeds class-level RCT requirements.
     quote: >-
-      “The ETP program provided 70 randomly selected school committees with funds to hire an additional teacher…We set up an experiment…” (pp. 93-94)
+      “We set up an experiment… in the context of a randomized evaluation of the Extra Teacher Program (ETP) implemented in Kenya between 2005 and 2007.
+The ETP program provided 70 randomly selected school committees with funds to hire supplemental teachers locally…” (pp. 93–94)
     analysis: >-
-      The paper describes random assignment of entire schools to receive the Extra Teacher Program (ETP) or serve as a control.
-The key randomization was at the school level, which is acceptable or stronger.
+      The paper describes random assignment of 210 schools into 70 control vs 140 program schools.
+This cluster-randomized design is at least as rigorous as class-level randomization.
 Therefore, criterion C is met.
   e:
     met: false
     explanation: >-